Jeunese/jeunese.github.io/docs/ux-writing.md

 For more information on progressive disclosure, see [Progressive disclosure philosophy](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy).

-#### Guidelines for using tooltips
+### Guidelines for using tooltips

-The text in a tooltip must be informative.
-You should aim to:
+**Be informative.** You should aim to:

 -  Avoid redundant information.
 -  Provide helpful content.
 -  Provide information that isn't otherwise obvious and doesn't repeat on-screen copy.
 -  Focus on the control's action, for example, by beginning the tag with a verb.

-Don't use tooltips if there's space in the inline copy.
+Don't use tooltips if there's space in the [inline copy](/ux-writing?id=inline-copy).
 Tooltip text should provide additional and useful information, such as why a field is required or how the value entered into a field will be used.

-Use as few words as possible.
+**Keep it short.** Use as few words as possible.
 For labelled controls, limit tooltips to 15 words.
 If more text is needed, this suggests that the design is too complicated.
 For tooltips triggered by selecting help icons, limit the text to no more than 40 words.
 If more content is required, consider adding a `Learn more` link to the exact documentation; use such links sparingly, which you might achieve by including one link at the page level.

-Other guidelines for writing tooltips include:
+**Other guidelines** for writing tooltips include:

 -  Use short, complete sentences that address concerns and tell users what to do.
 -  Use a title, in sentence case, phrased as a question in first person, for example, "Why can't I update my address?"